afinemax/Astron_2024/README.md

 	- [ ] write function to loop through candidates, and then delete the big baseband files

   ### To Do:
+  - [ ] Write documenation for pipelines, new flowcharts
   - [ ] Understand what Paul and Tammo did to have the data record on Uranus
   - [ ] write an introduction section on `FRBS`, the DRT, and our observational parameters (bandwidth, devices, data points per second etc)
   - [ ] Fill in black boxes in the flowcharts.